esuleman/TFTutorials/README.md

 # Train RetinaNet with COCO

-## Downloading TensorFlow Models
+## Downloading the TensorFlow Models Repository

-Prior to training RetinaNet we will need to download the TensorFlow Models repository.

 In terminal, execute the following two commands.